Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Methods of generating metrologically-useful entanglement

 Elastic atom-atom collisions where the atoms do not change state can also give significant metrologically-useful entanglement.
 Even though the atomic interactions do not directly affect the number statistics, the nonlinear-dependence of the energy on the population in each mode causes entanglement between the relative number and relative phase degrees of freedom.
 This number-phase entanglement can be converted into relative-number ($\hat{J}_z$) squeezing by carefully interfering these modes such that the probability amplitudes corresponding to large number-difference fluctuations destructively interfere.

-The archetypical model of self-phase modulation is one-axis twisting (OAT)~\cite{Kitagawa:1993}, described by the Hamiltonian $\hat{H} = \hbar \chi \hat{J}_z^2$.
-Here, atom-atom collisions induce a nonlinear self-phase modulation in the atoms, akin to the optical Kerr effect.
-Within the Bloch sphere representation of the quantum state, this causes a shearing along the Bloch sphere which, to lowest order, results in an ellipse (Fig.~\ref{fig:OAT}).
-Consequently, the variance in one direction (minor axis) is decreased at the expense of an increase in a perpendicular direction (major axis), resulting in a spin-squeezed state that can be used to reduce relative number fluctuations at the interferometer output~\cite{Kitagawa:1993}.
+The archetypical model of an atomic self-phase modulation induced by atom-atom collisions is OAT (Fig.~\ref{fig:OAT}).
 Since the interatomic collisions within a BEC are very strong (relative to lower density cold but still thermal sources), OAT has generated significant spin squeezing between two internal states in a BEC, both when the two components are overlapping in a lattice~\cite{Esteve:2008} and also within a double well produced via a chip trap~\cite{Riedel:2010}.
 However, strong atom-atom collisions are undesirable for precision measurement.
-In trapped systems, interatomic collisions can generate unwanted multimode dynamics that hinder mode-matching at the interferometer output, degrading both fringe contrast and entanglement~\cite{Haine:2014}.
+In trapped systems, interatomic collisions can generate unwanted multimode dynamics that hinder mode-matching at the interferometer output, degrading both fringe contrast and entanglement~\cite{Haine:2014, Nolan:2018}.
 Furthermore, atomic interactions couple relative-number fluctuations into phase fluctuations which, without a detailed knowledge of the underlying process, cannot be converted into useful spin squeezing and therefore degrades sensitivity via phase diffusion~\cite{Altin:2011, Haine:2018}.
 Both effects have limited experimental demonstrations of quantum-enhanced atom interferometry via self-phase modulation to small atom numbers and short interrogation times.
+In principle, strong atom-atom interactions in a trapped system could be eliminated or reduced via a Feshbach resonance~\cite{Cornish:2000, Fattori:2008, McDonald:2014, Everitt:2017}.
+However, exploiting a Feshbach resonance requires the detailed control of magnetic fields.
+Achieving this required control over the full spatial extent of the interferometer, for the duration of its interrogation time, would be very challenging for any precision device.
+More significantly, unknown fluctuations in the magnetic field can introduce systematic effects that impact the accuracy and long-term stability of the cold-atom sensor.

 A recent proposal showed that in a freely-expanding condensate, strong atom-atom interactions can generate substantial squeezing between two momentum modes without degrading mode overlap or causing significant phase diffusion~\cite{Szigeti:2020}.
 Under free expansion, the atomic interactions that initially cause spin squeezing rapidly `switch off', largely reducing their unwanted effects during most of the interferometer sequence.
 This scheme is highly compatible with the requirements of high precision cold-atom gravimetry and current cold-atom technology.